WISE-TV: News operation

 Although WISE-TV was the senior partner in the agreement, Granite moved the combined operation to WPTA's studios.
 Also, the combined operation's news staff consisted mainly of WPTA holdovers.
 As a result, 57 employees of WISE-TV (including both on-air personalities and production staff) were fired.
 Granite kept longtime weeknight anchor Linda Jackson to help smooth over the transition.
-(Jackson was promoted to morning anchor at WPTA in 2012; former sports reporter Kent Hormann later returned to WISE-TV as an anchor.)
+(Jackson was promoted to morning anchor at WPTA in 2012; as of 2026, she remains there as an early evening co-anchor alongside former WANE anchor Heather Herron.
+Former sports reporter Kent Hormann later returned to WISE-TV as an anchor but is no longer in the industry.)
 Viewers did not react favorably and much of the negative feedback was given in "The Rant" section of The News-Sentinel where readers voiced their opinions.
 Many people were upset about the breakup of the news team especially the firing of meteorologist Greg Shoup.
 However, he was quickly hired by WANE-TV where he is currently the weekday morning and afternoon meteorologist.
 Until 2013, newscasts on WISE-TV were practically identical to those on WPTA, which adopted Indiana's NewsCenter as a news brand for both stations.
 When the stations upgraded to high definition in the fall of 2012, the INC brand was retired and WISE-TV simulcast WPTA newscasts in the interim.
 On March 4, 2013, WISE-TV began producing its own newscast format from a secondary set adjacent to the WPTA newsroom studio.
 Prior to the NBC affiliation moving to WPTA-DT2, WISE-TV aired the 6 a.m. hour of WOWO (1190 AM and 92.3 FM)'s morning show, Fort Wayne's Morning News, as well as its own newscasts at 4, 6, and 11 p.m.
-The station did not air midday or weekend newscasts; the 4 p.m. newscast was dropped shortly before the transition.
+The station did not air midday or weekend newscasts; the 4:00 p.m. newscast was dropped shortly before the transition.

-When Granite acquired WISE-TV in 2005, the station began airing a weeknight newscast at 7 which was the first and only one in the state of Indiana.
+When Granite acquired WISE-TV in 2005, the station began airing a weeknight 7:00 p.m. newscast which was the first and only one in the state of Indiana.
 On September 11, 2006, this newscast was replaced with an extra episode of Dr. Phil due to low ratings.
-Starting back on July 24, WISE-TV began airing a weeknight 10 o'clock newscast on its second digital subchannel that was an affiliate of NBC Weather Plus.
+Starting back on July 24, WISE-TV began airing a weeknight 10 p.m. newscast on its second digital subchannel that was an affiliate of NBC Weather Plus.
 With the addition of "My TV Fort Wayne" on its second digital subchannel and "Fort Wayne's CW" on WPTA's second digital subchannel, the newscast moved over to those stations.

-Quincy Media plans to relaunch a slate of NBC affiliate newscasts on WPTA-DT2 in the fall of 2016 from a new studio.
-The Indiana's NewsCenter newscasts were moved to WPTA-DT2 (which later relaunched a full slate of newscasts as Fort Wayne's NBC News on DT2).
-As a CW affiliate, WISE-TV airs no newscasts whatsoever.
+Quincy relaunched a slate of NBC affiliate-specific newscasts on WPTA-DT2 in the fall of 2016 from a new studio; this ended under Gray ownership in late 2022, and WPTA-DT2 has since simulcast the main subchannel's newscasts with no differentiation.
+After becoming a CW Plus affiliate, WISE-TV has aired no newscasts whatsoever.